gmove-io/account.tech/README.md

 - **Access Control**: Securely manage access to functions in a package via a Cap owned by the Multisig.
 - **Asset Management**: Sort coins and any other object types.
 Deposit non-spam assets only and safely transfer or withdraw objects held in the treasury.
 - **Custom Proposals**: Define any actions in your module and easily manage them via the Multisig.
 Check out the [examples](TODO:).
+- **Package Upgrade**: Follow built-in upgrade policies such as TimeLock to manage your on-chain packages.
+(TODO)
+- **Interact with dApps**: Easily interact with dApps on Sui that are integrated to the Multisig.
+Stake, Swap, Lend your assets, and more.
+(TODO)

 ## Contributing